-But your spouse rarely reciprocates.
+But your partner rarely reciprocates.
 In fact, he or she might view your emotions as trivial, overblown, or irritating.

-Sometimes an otherwise loving and well-meaning spouse can lack empathy out of ignorance or awareness.
+Sometimes an otherwise loving and well-meaning partner has a lack of empathy out of ignorance or awareness.
 Your partner may not be naturally empathetic, and may not understand what empathy is and why he or she should practice.

 Perhaps your partner never witnessed an empathic relationship between his or her parents and never learned the skills of empathy.

-However, it's possible that you are married to someone with narcissistic tendencies.
-This kind of person is too self-absorbed, controlling, manipulative, and insecure to offer you what you need in the relationship.
+However, it's possible that you are in a relationship with someone who has a lack of empathy signs.
+A narcissist lacks empathy because they are too self-absorbed, controlling, manipulative, and insecure to offer you what you need in the relationship.

 These are two different situations that require different coping skills.

-Let's begin with the narcissistic spouse who lacks empathy.
+Let's begin with the narcissistic partner or spouse who unempathetic.